cpp-bender/DOTween-Data-Wrapper/README.md

 }
 ```
 If you don't feel confident with the gameObject you have to pass in, you might want to use DDW as shown above.
 Note that, In order to use DDW like that, you need a
 "XXXTwenData" object (in this case, it's MoveTweenData) not a BaseTweenData.
-You also make sure that you will not change the Tween Data in the editor with a different
+You also make sure that you no longer will change the tween data in the editor with a different
-TweenData anymore such as ScaleTweenData,RotateTweenData, etc.
+tween data anymore such as ScaleTweenData,RotateTweenData, etc.

 ## Components

-Supports the following components.
+Supports the following components

 - Transform
+- Mesh Renderer (In Progress)

 ### Transform
+Supports the following DOTween's functions

 1 - Move Tween
   - DOMove
   - DOMoveX/DOMoveY/DOMoveZ